cartant/tslint-etc/README.md

 For example, having it remove a function that you've spent time writing - just because you've not yet exported or called it - would be too dispiriting, so the rule will just flag it as a failure and leave the function untouched.

-The rule takes an optional object with optional `imports` and `declarations` properties.
-The properties are booleans and determine whether or not unused imports or declarations are allowed.
-The properties default to `true`.
+The rule takes an optional object with optional `imports`, `declarations` and `ignored` properties.
+The `imports` and `declarations` properties are booleans and determine whether or not unused imports or declarations are allowed.
+They default to `true`.
+The `ignored` property is an object containing keys that are regular expressions and values that are booleans - indicating whether or not matches are ignored.

 For example: